Track your PowerShell cron jobs

 PowerShell code snippets

-Once your LogSnag account is set up, you can use the following code snippets to track user signup events.
+Once your LogSnag account is set up, you can use the following code snippets to track your cron jobs.
 Just replace the YOUR_API_TOKEN

 with your LogSnag API token and update your project name.